Best of the West (action figures): Fort Apache Fighters

 The years 1967-68 introduced many other new figures to the "Best of the West" collection as well.
 The Fort Apache Fighters Series was developed as an offshoot of the collection.
 New action figures in 1967 included Captain Maddox, Zeb Zachary, Bill Buck and two additional Indians, named Geronimo and Fighting Eagle.
 In 1968, a General Custer figure was added.
 Two color variations (palomino and brown) of the fully articulated Comanche horse and a full-scale cardboard Fort Apache were added to the series during those years, too.

 "Best of the West" in the 1970s

 During the 1970s, additional action figures were added to the series, the first being western badman and gambler Sam Cobra.
 Following the release of Sam Cobra, Marx later added a town sheriff figure named Sheriff Garrett, after the famous historical lawman Pat Garrett of "Billy the Kid" fame.
 Around this same time, additional action figures were also released in Canada to expand the collection yet further.
 These included lawman Sheriff Thomas Goode, outlaw Dangerous Dan, and cowpoke Jimmy West.
 A pinto version of Thunderbolt, marketed under the name, Storm Cloud, was made available as the official Indian horse, a role that Thunderbolt had assumed in the early production years.
-And finally, Marx produced a native princess called Princess Wildflower.
+And finally, Marx produced a Native American woman, called Princess Wildflower.